ZiggityZaza/CeggsyLib/README.md

 A collection of namespaces, classes, functions and whatnot that comes in handy when writing modern code in C++.
 It's all open source (duh) and meant to be improved upon.

 #
-### I want to contribute! 🤺
+### I want to contribute! 🧌
+Why thank you <3
-Coding is merely an expression art.
+<br>Coding is merely an expression art.
 Liberate yourself from professionalism and embrace wasting time on useless projects.
 Make a pr and after an frightening little amount of consideration, I <b>WILL</b> merge your changes.

 #
 ### How to use it?